 The Guide to the Wallis and Futuna Languages: Wallisian and Futunan

-When exploring the remote beauty of Wallis and Futuna LINK#TT064, understanding the local languages can transform your travel experience from ordinary to extraordinary.
-The Wallis and Futuna languages tell a fascinating story of Polynesian heritage and French colonial influence that continues to shape these enchanting islands today.
+When exploring the remote beauty of Wallis and Futuna, understanding the local languages can transform your travel experience from ordinary to extraordinary.
+The Wallis and Futuna languages combine Polynesian heritage and French colonial influence.

 Don't assume English will get you far here.
-Whilst most tourism and hospitality professionals speak English, the general population relies primarily on their native tongues and French.
-According to our very own travel manager, Robin, your best bet for meaningful connections with locals is learning some French, or even better, picking up basic phrases in Wallisian or Futunan.
+The general population relies primarily on their native tongues and French.
+In other words, your best bet for meaningful connections with locals is learning some French, or even better, picking up basic phrases in Wallisian or Futunan.

-Ready to dive deeper into the linguistic landscape of these remarkable Pacific islands?
+Ready to dive deeper into the linguistic landscape of these remote islands?
 Read on to learn some basic phrases in the Wallis and Futuna languages, as well as a little information on the languages' origins.

 Table of Contents